EnJnDeSIgn/rand-and-rollers/README.md

 # program die_variance_8.py
 binary pattern random number generator (BPRNG)
 Mods' are acting like nice slow turns'
+-7 and 7 were not used in code or tested but mathmaticly could be used as well.
    ```
 C:\Users\enjn\gcc>die_variance_8.py
 Binary1:           367391893637617825767943621327435433521176948934816783476517354065458938285101507195742356